Dominica: Tourism

-Dominica is mostly volcanic and has few beaches; therefore, tourism has developed more slowly than on neighbouring islands.
+Dominica is mostly volcanic and has few beaches, contributing to tourism developing more slowly than on neighbouring islands.
 Nevertheless, Dominica's mountains, rainforests, freshwater lakes, hot springs, waterfalls, and diving spots make it an attractive ecotourism destination.
 Cruise ship stopovers have increased following the development of modern docking and waterfront facilities in Roseau, the capital.
 Out of 22 Caribbean islands tracked, Dominica had the fewest visitors in 2008 (55,800 or 0.3% of the total).
 This was about half as many as visited Haiti.
 The volcanic nature of the island has attracted scuba divers.

 Infrastructure

 Air

-There are two airports on the island.
-The primary airport, Douglas-Charles Airport (DOM), now has direct flights from Miami on American Eagle.
+There are two airports currently operating on the island.
+The primary airport, Douglas-Charles Airport (IATA airport code DOM), has direct flights from Miami and Newark.
 It is on the northeast coast and is about a 45-minute drive from Portsmouth (1 hour from Roseau).
-The second is Canefield Airport (DCF), about 15 minutes from Roseau on the southwest coast.
 Douglas-Charles Airport is suitable for limited use of commercial jets because of runway length.
-Douglas-Charles currently has regular service by Air Sunshine, Winair and Seaborne Airlines using twin turboprop aircraft like the ATR and Saab 340, as well as Conviasa and Amerijet, which, using Boeing 727 Freighters, is the only airline with jet service to the republic.
 A runway extension and service upgrade project began at Douglas-Charles Airport around 2006 and was finished in 2010.
-In March 2013, airline American Eagle halted flights to the island citing high labour costs.
+A second airport, Canefield Airport (DCF), is about 15 minutes from Roseau on the southwest coast.
+A third, Dominica International Airport, is currently under construction in Wesley and is expected to be completed in 2026.

 Roads

 Dominica's road network runs primarily along the coastline and along river valleys.
-Major roads are two-lane highways which connect the capital, Roseau, with Portsmouth (Edward Oliver Leblanc Highway) and the Douglas Charles Airport (Dr. Nicholas Liverpool Highway).
+Major roads are two-lane highways which connect the capital, Roseau, with Portsmouth (the Edward Oliver Leblanc Highway) and Douglas Charles Airport (the Dr Nicholas Liverpool Highway).
 It takes about 45 minutes to drive from Portsmouth to Roseau.
-Private minibuses form the major public transport system.
 These major roads were reconstructed from the early 2010s to 2015 with assistance from the People's Republic of China and the European Union.
+Private minibuses form the majority of the public transport system.

-Due to Tropical Storm Erika of 2015 several road surfaces and bridges were damaged by flooding and landslides, including on the just completed E.O.
-LeBlanc Highway (Roseau to Portsmouth) and Dr. Nicholas Liverpool Highway (Pont Cassé to Douglas Charles Airport).
+During Tropical Storm Erika in 2015, several road surfaces and bridges were damaged by flooding and landslides, including the just-completed Edward Oliver LeBlanc Highway (Roseau–Portsmouth) and Dr. Nicholas Liverpool Highway (Pont Cassé–Douglas Charles Airport).
 To alleviate this, the government announced that it intended to install emergency bridges in Roseau Valley near the Trafalgar Falls to Wotten Waven and in Emshall.
 Hurricane Maria of 2017 also damaged the road network.

 Green energy

 Dominica's electricity sector includes power from hydroelectricity, solar energy, and geothermal energy.
-Following on from the devastation caused by Hurricane Maria in September 2017, the Dominican government claimed it would invest in geothermal energy.
-In early March 2018 Dominica signed an International Solar Alliance Framework Agreement, in an attempt to exploit solar energy to power the country with a source of renewable energy.
+After the devastation caused by Hurricane Maria in September 2017, the Dominican government claimed it would invest in geothermal energy.
+In early March 2018 Dominica signed an International Solar Alliance framework agreement, in an attempt to exploit solar energy to power the country with a source of renewable energy.